thunlp/UltraChat/README.md

 - 📋 **Assistance on Existent Materials**: The dialogue data in this sector is generated based on existing materials, including but not limited to rewriting, continuation, summarization, and inference, covering a diverse range of topics.

+*Please note that current released data is still not the final version.
+We are conducting extensive post-processing to reduce hallucination and ensure coherence to further improve the data quality.*

 <details><summary> <b>An Example of UltraChat </b> </summary>
 <p>